-- Single SAS link failure simulated by disconnecting one SAS link between the Dell PowerEdge R620 server and the Dell PowerVault MD3460 storage.
+- Single SAS link failure simulated by disconnecting one SAS link between the Dell PowerEdge R630 server and the Dell PowerVault MD3460 storage.
 In the case where only one SAS link fails, the cluster service is not interrupted.
-Because there are multiple paths from the server to the storage, a single SAS link failure does not break the data path from the clients to the storage and does not trigger a cluster service failover. - Multiple SAS link failures simulated by disconnecting all SAS links between one Dell PowerEdge R620 server and the Dell PowerVault MD3460 storage.
-When all SAS links on the active server fail, the multipath daemon on the active server retries the path to the storage based on the parameters configured in the multipath.conf file.
-This is set to timeout after 150 seconds by default.
-After this process times out, the HA service will attempt to failover to the passive server.
+Because there are multiple paths from the server to the storage, a single SAS link failure does not break the data path from the clients to the storage and does not trigger a cluster service failover. - Multiple SAS link failures simulated by disconnecting all SAS links between one Dell PowerEdge R630 server and the Dell PowerVault MD3460 storage.
+When all SAS links on the active server fail, the HA service will attempt to failover to the passive server.

-If the cluster service is unable to cleanly stop the LVM and the file system because of the broken paths, a watchdog script reboots the active server after five minutes.
 At this point, the passive server fences the active server, restarts the HA service, and provides a data path again to the clients.
-This failover can therefore take anywhere in the range of three to eight minutes.
+This failover can usually take less than two minutes.